Theragatha - The Verses of the Senior Monks

 949Seeing many who inspire confidence,

-Personally developed and well-restrained,
+evolved and well-restrained,

-Asked the one known as Phussa:
+asked the one known as Phussa:

 950“In future times,

-What desire and motivation
+what desire and motivation

-And behaviour will people have?
+and behavior will people have?

 Please answer my question.”

-951"Listen to my words
+951“Listen to my words,

-O sage known as Paṇḍarasa:
+O seer known as a Paṇḍara,

-And remember them carefully,
+and remember them carefully,

 I will describe the future.